lowlevelpabi/PL-System/README.md

 ### Form1 (Login)

-- [x] Re-work in UI Design
+- [x] Modification of code functions in text fields and button.
-- [x] Code changes in button handler on 'form1Functions'
+> This modification applied in creating a new Form instead of calling directly the target form, not casting another form.

 ### Form2 (Register)